Inspiration (1915 film): Reception

 Likewise, a reviewer for The Moving Picture World regarded the story as "slight and conventional", while another credited the film for "presenting a conventional but reasonably diverting story. … Moreover, it may be noted in favor of Inspiration that it possesses an artistic, and at times, even an educational value.
 Good taste has been displayed in the handling of scenes that might easily become coarse."

 Critics praised the third reel of the film, which details the difficult process of molding Munson's body in plaster for the casting of a sculpture.

-"At last true art has stepped into the motion field and it is all due to Audrey Munson, the Panama-Pacific model who has gained much fame about of late owing to her shapely figure," wrote Variety.
-"There is a bit of a story.
-It is trivial, however.
-It is about an artist unable to get a satisfactory model.
-His friends find a country girl who never posed before.
-She needs the money.
-She is capable from the minute she starts and immediately wins fame for the sculptor.
-There is a bit of love mixed in with the model and artist being joined at the altar.
-After all the posing that girl did that boy took no chance whatever when he married her, for there was nothing hidden from him.
-It is one nude pose after another.
-Miss Munson is always the central and bare figure.
-The picture has an educational trend as well as being artful.
-This will make some dizzy, but bookers should get busy.
-It's a cuckoo."